gyrogami logo

 The nature of coiling-and-cutting makes imperfect rings.
 The inner edge is compressed while the outer edge is stretched.
 There may be visible stretch marks or a dull appearance as a result.
 It becomes more pronounced with smaller aspect ratio rings.

 Wire becomes a helix when wrapped around a mandrel - helices aren't straight or flat.
 The cross-section of a cut ring slightly varies from the true wire profile.
 Round wire is negligibly affected but other profiles aren't.
-The ends can't be aligned perfectly causing sharp edges unless they're filed smooth (lots of extra work but gouging your client's skin will not be remembered fondly).
+The ends can't be aligned perfectly leaving exposed, sharp edges unless they're filed smooth (lots of work but gouging your client's skin will not be remembered fondly).

 Then there's the taco effect.
 Since the ring is a helix, no amount of reasonable bending will "flatten" it so accept the minor warping.
-Truly, it is all but impossible to correct this flaw.
+It is all but impossible to correct this flaw.
 Just don't make it worse.
-The primary concern is getting the edges to align and the other factors are what they are.
+The primary concern is getting the edges to align.

 Since the ring is a helix, no amount of reasonable bending will "flatten" it so accept the minor warping.

 Without corrective measures, the gap will basically be the size or width of the saw blade (kerf).
-Normal metal blades can remove enough material to change the aspect ratio on some rings so the thinnest jeweler's blade should be used.
+Normal metal blades can remove enough material to change the aspect ratio so use the thinnest jeweler's blade possible.

 Marred rings are bad.
 Pliers with smooth jaws help prevent them.
 Many jaw shapes and configurations are available: chain nose, needlenose, snipe, flat, etc. The more surface contact the pliers have on the ring the less likelihood for damage.
 Parallel jaws are ideal.
-They must be strong enough to do the job so micromaille rings will need precision plies whereas 10ga stainless will require the big guns.
+They must be strong enough to do the job so micromaille will require different pliers than 10ga stainless.

 If you are wondering about the quality of your closures, use 0.999 fine silver jump rings and fuse weld them closed.
 If there is a visual hint of the seam or any imperfection whatsoever then your closures are bad.
 Once you've mastered that, try fusing 18k green-yellow gold.
 Those seemingly "perfect" closures that worked for silver just won't cut it here.